denzhel/codeExamples/README.md

 > >DELETE<br  />

->if the status code '200' is will return as a result, the tests will pass successfully.
+>if the status code '200' will return as a result, the tests will pass successfully.

 6. Tagging Stage<br  />

-> Tagging the image with the tag which calculated on stage 2 with docker & git.
+> Tagging with docker & git the image with the tag which calculated on stage 2.

 7. Publish Stage<br  />